-- The owner of the horse in training is asked to bring along the training horse’s grooming kit, halter (web halter preferably) and lead rope, as well as a bridle, bit (full-cheek snaffle bit for horses to be started under saddle or horses with behavioural issues; loose ring snaffle for refinement training) and saddle pad for the horse to be trained under saddle.
+- The owner of the horse in training is asked to bring along the training horse’s grooming kit, halter (web halter prefered) and lead rope, as well as a bridle, bit (full-cheek snaffle bit for horses to be started under saddle or horses with behavioural issues; loose ring snaffle for refinement training) and saddle pad for the horse to be trained under saddle.

 Protective boots are recommended for all types of training.